transloadit/uppy/website/src/docs/dashboard.md

 * `id` — The unique identifier of the plugin that is being shown

-Fired when a user clicks on a specific source plugin in the Dashboard
+Fired when a user clicks on a source plugin, such as Webcam or Google Drive, in the Dashboard.

 ### `dashboard:file-edit-start`